aednlaxer/aednlaxer.github.io/_posts/2021-10-04-flutter-material-you-colors.md

 Android 12 brings the third iteration of Material Design called Material You - along with other changes apps and home screen widgets may now change their look according to wallpaper colors or selected system palette.

 There are no design guidelines for using these new colors although Google is updating their apps - Gmail, Keep, Phone, Calendar and others have already got their Material You makeover.
-It feels a bit like a secret - there are no guideliness but apps are getting updated.
+It feels a bit like a secret - there are no guidelines but apps are getting updated.
 Unfortunately, Flutter has no support for the new coloring system yet.

 As a developer I want to support and utilize the latest available specifications and APIs.
 Let's get the new colors in Flutter.